nlesc-sigs/current/granted/data.md

 - Reggie Cushing (r.cushing@esciencecenter.nl)

 ## What is SIG’s mission?
 Our mission is to share data handling and data management expertise within the eScience center.
-Data-SIG is the first point of contact for engineers who face data-challenges.
+Data SIG is the first point of contact for engineers who face data challenges.

 ## What is the GitHub repository of the SIG use?
 https://github.com/nlesc-sigs/data-sig